MetzinAround/practical-classroom-workshop/course/formatting_text.md

 - *Italics*: to italicize your text surround it with one asterisk: `*text*`
 - **Bold**: surround the word you want to bolden with two asterisks like so: `**text**`
 - `code`: to denote a word as code, enclose it in backticks \`text\`.
+- `code blocks`: If you have a whole code block to include, wrap it in three backticks instead of just one.

 You can also have **ordered** lists and **unordered** lists.